-There's more going on with Apple but it's two radical innovations, including a patent filing we discovered, that make Apple one of the precious few 'Top Picks' for CML.
-But to go further, to find the 'next Apple' or 'next Facebook' we have to get ahead of the curve.
+There's so much going on with Amazon it's impossible to cover in one report but to truly understand it we must span almost all of technology's transformative themes and we must eliminate the noise from poor data and lacking research.
+This is the same thing we must do to take it a step further, to find the 'next Amazon' or 'next Apple.'
+We have to get ahead of the curve.
 This is what CML Pro does.
 Our research sits side-by-side with Goldman Sachs, Morgan Stanley and the rest on professional terminals, but we are the anti-institution and break the information advantage the top .1% have.

-Each company we identify is the single winner in an exploding thematic shift like artificial intelligence, the cloud, Internet of Things, drones, biotech and more.
+Each company in our 'Top Picks' is the single winner in an exploding thematic shift like artificial intelligence, Internet of Things, drones, biotech and more.
 In fact, here are just two of the trends that will radically affect the future that we are ahead of:

 Market correction or not, recession or not, the growth in this area is a near certainty, even if projections come down, this is happening.
 CML Pro has named the single best cyber security stock to benefit from this theme.